 Photo Book – Now, truthfully, not all dads will value this the same but in the digital age, it’s nice to have pictures that you can hold in your hand.
 I am still a huge fan of the photo book and love the idea of combining new and old pictures in one place.
 You can order these from just about anywhere buuuuuut this may not really be “last minute” material as printing can take a while.
 However, you could get prints made at Walgreens or CVS in an hour and slap together your own book before Sunday.
 Even better, notes in your handwriting.

-Home Videos – Run to Best Buy (yes, I mean get in your car and walk into a real store) and pick up a Vidbox on your way to your parents to sneak out some home videos.
+Home Videos – Run to Best Buy (yes, I mean get in your car, drive, and walk into a real store) and pick up a Vidbox on your way to your parents to sneak out some home videos.
 Chris and I have digitized many home videos and it has been so much fun watching the videos with our families.
 You can mix in new video here too (or a picture slide show).

 Family outing to a sports event/concert/etc – When in doubt, tickets to an event that dad loves is a safe bet.
 I am grateful that I have been able to go to concerts (Bruce Springsteen, OAR) and many, many sporting events with my pops (CBJ, Clippers, Indians).